Common name: Rose Branch Murex

 Care level

-Moderate to easy Requires stable tank conditions
+Moderate to difficult Requires stable water conditions and specific diet

 Diet